Washington, DC is the kind of US destination you can visit several times and still not see everything.

 The names are ordered by the date they passed away, not alphabetically.

 There are three distinct sections: the Three Soldiers Statue, the Vietnam Women's Memorial and the Vietnam Veterans Memorial Wall, which holds 58,272 names of soldiers who gave their lives or were MIA during the war.

 Address: 5 Henry Bacon Dr NW, Washington, DC 20245

-The World War II Memorial honors America's "Greatest Generation" with 56 pillars symbolizing states and territories, as well as Washington, DC, that participated in the war.
+The World War II Memorial is one of the must-visit Washington DC landmarks that honors America's "Greatest Generation" with 56 pillars symbolizing states and territories, as well as Washington, DC, that participated in the war.